 The goal of these two steps is to "sustain" the finite environmental, economic and social resources that we have, so that other people can have access to the same resources when they need them.

-While it is much easier to only fulfill Part 1 of this equation, sustainability is a challenge that can only be overcome when we can also complete Part 2.
 The real trick is understanding how to accurately “give back” what we borrowed.
 Instead of planting a tree every time we use a piece of paper, innovative sustainability can map out all of the complex systems that fill our world, and find equal exchanges that make it easier for us to return what was taken.

 When is sustainability important?